 The College of Nursing established two awards for graduating seniors for the purpose of acknowledging and fostering a commitment to the ideals of professional nursing.
-The "Excellence in Nursing Award" recognizes a basic graduate and the "Nursing Achievement Award" recognizes an RN graduate.
+The "Excellence in Nursing Award" recognizes a prelicensure graduate and the "Nursing Achievement Award" recognizes an RN graduate.
 Seniors who have a minimum cumulative grade point average of 3.0 are eligible to be nominated for these awards.
 Nominees are considered on the basis of involvement and contribution to the College and community, enthusiasm, leadership, caring, positive attitude, and professional role model.
 Candidates are nominated by the faculty and selected by the Admission and Progression Committee.

-College Senate Approved 1/16/2009, Reviewed by A&P 11/21/2014, Revised 5/21/2015
+Reviewed by A&P 11/21/2014, Revised 5/21/2015, 04/24/2020 College Senate Approved 1/16/2009, 5/21/2020